List of foreign vehicles used by Germany in World War II

-Many foreign vehicles were used by the Wehrmacht of Nazi Germany during World War II.
+Many foreign vehicles were used by the Wehrmacht of Germany during World War II.
 The German terms Beutepanzer (Loot Tank) and Beutefahrzeug (Loot Vehicle) were a general application for those vehicles.
 Whilst the majority were captured, vehicles produced by occupied countries are also included.

-Beutepanzers were usually repainted to sport distinctive national emblems and unit insignia in order to reduce friendly fire from other Central Power forces.
+Beutepanzers were usually repainted to sport distinctive national emblems and unit insignia in order to reduce friendly fire from other Axis forces.

 First World War

 During World War I, the Germans had many Beutepanzers in their arsenal, far exceeding the production of their own tanks.
 Beutepanzers were given a German national cross and new camouflage.
 By the end of the war, a total of 170 Beutepanzers were still in running condition with 35 reported to be battle ready.
 In comparison, over a third of the 20 A7V tanks built by Germany had been destroyed or captured by then.